IASPEI Statutes with By-Laws*

 VI.
 Budget and Finance

-- The financial resources of the Association are derived from: The allocation by the Union; The sales of publications, subscriptions, advertisements, etc.; A quota of the registration to the Association Assemblies; Grants; Contracts; Donations.
+- The financial resources of the Association are derived from: The allocation by the IUGG; The sales of publications, subscriptions, advertisements, etc.; A quota of the registration to the Association Assemblies; Grants; Contracts; Donations.

 - The Treasurer shall administer and disburse these resources under the direction of the Executive Committee.
 The administration of resources shall include the permanent delegation of authority to manage any bank accounts or investments held in the name of the Association.